mmbman/Katagiri/summaries.md

 ##### [*Fukanzazengi*: Dōgen's Universal Recommendation for Zazen – Talk 6](1979-06-14-Fukanzazengi-Talk-6)
 ###### June 14, 1979 Dharma Talk by Dainin Katagiri Roshi

-Katagiri Roshi further explains *shikantaza*, or body and mind dropping off, from the standpoint of Buddhist psychology.
+Katagiri Roshi explains “body and mind dropping off” from the standpoint of Buddhist psychology.
 This talk focuses on *samskaras*, which is often translated as “impulses” or “formations,” but here is discussed as the “together-maker.”
 Samskara is presented as a sort of a bridge or door which enables you to take mind to either the dualistic world or the non-dualistic world, because samskara itself is completely free.
 In relation to this, Katagiri Roshi explains a key line from Dōgen’s *Genjokoan*: “Oneness is not like moon reflected in the water; when one is bright, the other one is dark.”
 He also discusses the lines from *Fukanzazengi*, “It cannot be fully known by the practicing or realizing of supernatural power either.
 It must be deportment beyond one’s hearing and seeing.
 Is it not the principle that is prior to knowledge and perceptions?”
 During a discussion of the “forces” of *prāpti* and *aprāpti*, he tells a story about the 1948 Fukui earthquake in Japan.

 ---